123erfasst/cordova-plugin-firebase-crashlytics/README.md

 # Cordova Firebase Crashlytics Plugin

 A Google Firebase Crashlytics plugin to enable capture of crash reports.
+Forked by 123erfasst to regard the issue of incorrect logging of non fatal exceptions.

 # What is Crashlytics?